joshjetson/URFA/README.md

 <table>
 <tr>
 <td>
+# Project Concept
+*Computer systems experience a ridiculous amount of attacks daily and yet we don't have a universal database of the attacks which is free and accessible for anyone to use.*

 ## What is this project?
 *This project is a dataset composed of actual network attacks.
-It is a data set that grows and is updated by the hour.
-It is a data set that can be used or contributed to that is free and flexible.*
+It is a dataset that grows and is updated automatically by the hour and can be freely used or contributed to.*

-# Project Goal
+## Project Goal
 This project's aim is to assist system administrators and developers who are interested in finding out more details about system attacks.

 - Where they come from?